zuhanit/epscript-lsp/README.md

 - _Neovim (In progress)_

 ## Limited Update
-I'll have to perform korea military service due start from 2023.01.17 to 2024.07.
+I'll have to perform korea military service start from 2023.01.17 to 2024.07.
 Update can be difficult but I will do my best to maintain this.
 If anyone interested in epscript-lsp(or eps-server), please contact by github issue.

 ## Features